KaiKohlsdorf/authentication_ruby_project/README.md

 ## Description

-This basic site allows a user to browse products and add reviews.
-Admins can add, edit and delete products on the site.
+This site allows a user to browse products and add reviews.
+CRUD functionality exists for admins for products and reviews.
 The homepage sorts products by most reviewed, most recently added, and products made in the USA.

 ## Setup/Installation Requirements

 * In the command line, clone this repository with $ git clone https://github.com/KaiKohlsdorf/specialty-products
-* Navigate into the directory and in the command line, install dependent gems by using command $ bundle install (if you don't already have the bundler gem installed, first run $ gem install bundler)
+* Navigate into the directory and in the command line install dependent gems by using command $ bundle install (if you don't already have the bundler gem installed, first run $ gem install bundler)
 * To create the necessary database, use the following commands in the command line while in the root directory:
   * $ rake db:create
   * $ rake db:migrate